Monday, July 17, 2006

 The food triangle according to McDonald's.

-When asked whether any of the meal options at McDonald’s actually conform to the diet represented by the pyramid displayed in the company's promotional materials, Dr. Kapica indicated that
+When asked whether any of the meal options at McDonald’s actually conform to the diet represented by the pyramid displayed in the company's promotional materials, Dr. Kapica indicated that there were certain “choices” on the menu that could be made, failing to elaborate on which items those might be, and how they might contribute to a balanced diet.

 “Have you seen our menu lately?"
 Kapica responded as her colleague fished out the latest local menu with its usual selection of burgers, fries and…oh!
 A packet of corn.